THE BEDSIDE SHIFT REPORTFile a Staffing Complaint

 Ask yourself what specifically makes the assignment unsafe: patient count, acuity, lack of support staff, no sitter, no break coverage, charge nurse in assignment, floating without proper orientation, too many admissions or discharges, or high acuity not reflected in staffing.

 Then document it.
 File a staffing complaint through the tracker.
 Notify the appropriate charge nurse, manager, or supervisor.
 Contact your delegate.
-Use POA Intake when you need delegate follow-up.
+Talk to your delegate about filing a Protest of Assignment in person.

 A bad shift is easy to dismiss when it stays trapped in the group chat.
 A documented pattern is much harder to ignore.